Thanks to PurseMonger and her amazing Beta reader skills!

 He pulled her a bit closer to himself and took a small whiff of her unique gardenia scent—made sharper by the frosty, minty smell of the snow—and smiled happily.
 Gods, how he missed her!
 His heart seemed to burn at the feeling of having her in his arms once again, of her scent floating to his nose, of her lovely face pressed to his chest.

 Hakoda, on the other hand, stared at his daughter and the young man who was holding her with wide eyes and an opened mouth.
 He looked between the two and then at his son—who did not seem affected by the scene or was fantasizing about food as usual—with a gaping mouth before he composed himself, a frown appearing on his tanned brow.
-The Southern Chief stared intently at the smiling Zuko suspiciously, almost as if he was trying to discover the true intentions about the young man embracing his beloved daughter, before he shook his head at his overprotectiveness.
+The Southern Chief stared intently at the smiling Zuko suspiciously, almost as if he was trying to discover the true intentions of the young man currently embracing his beloved daughter, before he shook his head at his overprotectiveness.
 The young Fire Lord was an honorable man and he trusted Katara to behave herself and look out for men with bad intentions.
 Yet, this helped him confirm some of his recent suspicions regarding their actual feelings.

 Iroh huffed as he finally reached the group, and seeing that his dear nephew was occupied at the moment, the winded man walked over to Ursa who had a hand to her mouth in order to hide her pleased smile.
 They exchanged a knowing look, and hope and joy gleamed in their eyes.